Doctave/doctave/docs/tutorial.md

 and make a change.
 You should see the browser refresh and show your changes automatically.
 This way you can quickly see what your changes look like.

-If you are not familiar with Markdown syntax, or need a refresher, you can check out [this guide](https://guides.github.com/features/mastering-markdown/) by GitHub.
+If you are not familiar with Markdown syntax, or need a refresher, you can read our [Markdown reference](/features/markdown) or check out [this guide](https://guides.github.com/features/mastering-markdown/) by GitHub.
 Note that there are a few different flavors of Markdown.
 Doctave supports all the "basics" Markdown features, as well as a few "GitHub flavored Markdown" features - namely task lists and tables.